fader4/okdoc/README.md

 # okdoc

-Tools for extract meta data from source code
+Okdoc (pronounced `ɒkdɒk`).
+Tools for extract metadata from source code for your every need.
+For example to generate documentation

+# develop

+The main language use in applications in written in the fader4 platform is named Starlark.
+Spec follow links https://github.com/google/starlark-go/blob/master/doc/spec.md.

+The following links were used to write the current project
+* starlark like language, lexer ragel+yacc https://github.com/lithdew/flatlang